tmhglnd/mercury/docs/README.md

 ### tempo

 Change the global tempo in Beats Per Minute (BPM), counted in quarter-notes.
-Second argument sets a ramptime to gradually change the tempo over the provided amount of time (experimental and may lag!)
+Second argument sets a ramptime in milliseconds to gradually change the tempo over the provided amount of time (!WARNING: experimental and may lag/glitch!)

 ```
-set tempo <bpm> <ramptime-in-ms>
+set tempo <bpm> <ramptime>

 set tempo 128
 set tempo 80 5000